dmitrycello/yaglpp/docs/USAGE.md

 - [8.
 Create YAGL++ project template](USAGE.md#8-create-yagl-project-template)
 - [9.
 Install Visual Studio GLSL add-on](USAGE.md#9-install-visual-studio-glsl-add-on)

 The described earlier library installation setup requires the OpenGL application project to be added to the solution created in previous document.
 The project described below may seem complicated, but at the end there will be a section about creating a [Project Template](USAGE.md#7-create-yagl-project-template).
 This allows to save all the work, and later reuse it in a few clicks.
 Therefore, it is advised to accuratelly follow the present project setup, at least for the fires time.
 After creating the template, it would be easy to undo all unnecessary features.
-The offered project will be contain resources, the main source file, YAGL++ configuration file, and precompiled header.
+The offered project will contain resources, main source file, YAGL++ configuration file, and precompiled header.

 ### 1. Add the application project
 Reopen the previously created solution.
 In the _Solution Explorer_ right-click the solution name bar (1st line), click **`Add`** &rarr; **`New project...`**: